pypa/cibuildwheel/docs/faq.md

     As a workaround, the tag can be fixed before running delocate to repair the wheel.
 The [`wheel tags`](https://wheel.readthedocs.io/en/stable/reference/wheel_tags.html) command is ideal for this.
 See [this workflow](https://gist.github.com/anderssonjohan/49f07e33fc5cb2420515a8ac76dc0c95#file-build-pendulum-wheels-yml-L39-L53) for an example usage of `wheel tags`.

 Hopefully, cross-compilation is a temporary situation.
-Once we have widely available Apple Silicon CI runners, we can build and test `arm64` and `universal2` wheels natively.
-That's why `universal2`/`arm64` wheels require opt-in by setting `CIBW_ARCHS_MACOS`.
+Once we have widely available Apple Silicon CI runners, we can build `arm64` wheels natively.
+Until then, cross-compiling `arm64` or `universal2` wheels requires opt-in by setting `CIBW_ARCHS_MACOS` on Intel runners.

 Here's an example GitHub Actions workflow with a job that builds for Apple Silicon: